laniel123/Spotify-Playlist-Analyzer/README.md

 Welcome to the ultimate self-diagnosis tool for Radiohead fans.

-This app analyzes your Spotify playlist and jokeingly tells you  how likely you are to interact with women based on your Radiohead song count.
+This app analyzes your Spotify playlist and jokingly tells you, based on your Radiohead song count, how likely you are to interact with women.

 ---